ioccc-src/winner/faq.md

 <div id="fix_link">
-## FAQ 5.6: What should I do if I find a broken or wrong web link?
+## What should I do if I find a broken or wrong web link?
 </div>

 We would appreciate if you try to fix the broken (the link goes nowhere) or wrong